 The Cross-border Payment and Ecommerce Report 2012-2022 highlights that the compound annual growth rate is predicted to rise above 20% for the cross-border B2C ecommerce market during 2020–2027, and that earned revenue is estimated to reach more than $4 trillion by 2027.
 The global B2B ecommerce market is expected to reach $18.57 trillion by 2026.

-This all adds up to a world of opportunity in the cross-border eCommerce market, and is showing no sign of slowing down.
+This all adds up to a world of opportunity in the cross-border ecommerce market, and it shows no sign of slowing down.
 This is, of course, great news for merchants who have a whole new world of consumers to tap into.
-Traditional bricks and mortar retailers, who’ve already adapted to accept online payments during the pandemic, are now also hungry to have a piece of the cross-border eCommerce pie and reap the rewards of more customers.
+Traditional bricks and mortar retailers, who’ve already adapted to accept online payments during the pandemic, are now hungry to have a piece of the cross-border ecommerce pie and reap the rewards of more customers.

-It’s the acquiring banks and Payment Service Providers (PSPs) who are able to help their customers, the merchants, take advantage of the opportunities offered by cross-border eCommerce who will be most in demand.
+It’s the acquiring banks and Payment Service Providers (PSPs) who can help their customers, the merchants, take advantage of the opportunities offered by cross-border ecommerce who will be most in demand.
 They will be the payment partner helping merchants truly benefit from this new retail era.

 Ecommerce is changing, and PSPs will need to keep up

 The traditional market for cross-border commerce has made it challenging for PSPs to optimize their cross-border proposition, especially when serving the needs of their growing SME merchant base.
 The banking model for cross-border payments has historically involved hidden fees, high costs, delays and reconciliation issues, and continues to do so.